-Kamran’s unconventional approach to organizational growth has helped create some of the most unique institutions in Pakistan that challenge traditional and outdated approaches.
-This makes him a de facto thought leader in the field of Communication Consulting and he carries this message with utmost confidence, conviction and clarity.
+Kamran’s unconventional approach to organizational growth has positively contributed to some of the most unique institutions in Pakistan that challenge outdated viewpoints.
+This makes him a de-facto thought leader in his field, and he carries his message with utmost confidence, conviction and clarity.

 He divides his time between Toronto, London and Islamabad.